wcjohnson/redux-components/docs-site/pages/docs/docs.md

 ## Patterns

+> This whole section is a WIP.
+Bear with us.

 ### Singleton Components

 Create component instances as singletons.
-Mount all your singletons with createComponent.
-Reference the singletons in your state code and then you can refactor your tree at will without breakage.
+Mount all your singletons to a root store with createComponent.
+Reference the singletons in your app code.

 ## Antipatterns

+> Coming soon.

 ## FAQ